-With this in mind, you examine the patient who essentially has an unremarkable primary survey.
+With this in mind, you examine the patient with an unremarkable primary survey.

 On examination of the neck, there is no midline tenderness, physical step or deformity.
-He does however have significant left sided neck tenderness on palpation and is unable to rotate his neck due to pain.
+However, he does have significant left-sided neck tenderness on palpation and cannot rotate his neck due to pain.

 There is an obvious disruption of the anterior and posterior vertebral line at C3/4 with ~5mm of anterior displacement.
 A facet joint appears subluxed anteriorly.